Our March 2021 Fitness Challenge Calendar is here!

 Use this printable calendar as a resource to share with your students for virtual learning, and encourage them to participate in the challenge at home with their family.
 If you have students in the classroom, you can use the Fitness Challenge outdoors as a fun way to get kids moving and active.
 Be sure to socially distance and safely complete the activities.

 We teamed up with the Alliance For A Healthier Generation to create this basketball themed fitness calendar for the month of March 2021.
 Below is the link to the download, which is a total of 6 pages with visuals:

-We’ve also added 2 new features to the calendars this year – a Certificate of Completion and a Task Sheet.
+We’ve also included a Certificate of Completion and a Task Sheet.
 See below for details and printable PDFs!

 Students are challenged each day to participate in the activities listed on the calendar.
 For March, kids can practice various basketball skills and warmups, including dribbling, jump shots and dunks, quick feet and quarters turns, side slides and line drills.
 Each week, the number of repetitions for each fitness exercise increases.
 Please keep in mind the number of repetitions is meant as a guide, and can be adapted as needed based on age group and skill level.